 One of the promises of machine learning is that over time you have more and more training examples, so you can retrain the model with these new examples and the model will continue to improve, right?
 Wrong.
 If you retrain with new examples provided by using your machine learning model the accuracy will go down, not up.
 Text mining and natural language processing are related technologies that help companies understand more about text analytics that they work with on a daily basis.
 Using examples containing mistakes from the natural language machine learning model reinforces those mistakes.
-You can avoid this by thoroughly checking the verbatims coded by the machine learning tool and using these corrected examples to retrain the model.
+You can avoid this by thoroughly checking the different verbatims coded within the machine learning tool and using these corrected examples to retrain the model.
 But who is going to do that?
 This error checking takes a good fraction of the time that would be required to simply manually code the verbatims.
-The whole point of using machine learning is not to spend this time and to make the best use of your time through the help and use of NLP.
-So, either the model gets worse over time, or you spend nearly as much labor on your training set as if you were not using the machine learning tool.
+The whole point of using natural language machine learning is not to spend this time and to make the best use of your time through the help and use of NLP.
+So, either the model gets worse over time, or you spend nearly as much labor and work on your training set as if you were not using the machine learning tool.

 Explainable Machine Learning Models

-It would be great if you could ask the machine learning model why it made the decision that lead to a coding error.
+It would be great if you could ask the machine learning model why it made the decision that led to a coding error.
 If you knew that, at least you would be in a better position to conjure up new training examples within machine learning text analysis to try to fix the problems.
 It would be even better if you could simply correct that decision logic in the model without needing to retrain the model or find new training examples.

-This has lead companies like IBM to research Explainable AI tools.
+This has led different companies like IBM to research Explainable AI tools.
 The IBM AI Explainability 360 project is an example of this work, but other researchers are also pursuing this concept.

 At Ascribe we are developing a machine learning tool that is both explainable and correctable.
-In other words, you can look inside the machine learning model to understand why it makes its decisions, and you can correct these decisions if needed.
+In other words, you can look inside the machine learning model to best understand why it makes its decisions, and you can correct these decisions as well if needed.

 Structure of an Explainable Machine Learning Model for Verbatim Coding

 The approach we have taken at Ascribe is to create rules using regular expressions.
 To be precise, we use an extension of regular expressions as explained in this post.
 A simplistic way to approach this would be to simply create a set of rules that attempt to match the verbatim directly.
 This can be a reasonable approach, particularly for short format verbatim responses.
 We can do better than that, however.
 A far more powerful approach to support this sentiment analysis is to first run the verbatims through natural language processing (NLP).
-This will result findings consisting of topics, expressions, extracts, and sentiment scores.
-Each verbatim comment can produce many findings, containing these elements, which we call the facets of the finding.
+This results in findings consisting of topics, expressions, extracts, and sentiment scores.
+Each verbatim comment can produce many findings, containing these NLP elements, which we call the facets of the finding.
 Natural language processing works well across the board for processing sentiment analysis and understanding the text analysis results to build algorithms and different features.